richardpiazza/MiseEnPlace/README.md

 The `Convertable` protocol defines the properties needed to be able to perform conversion and translation.
 An extension to the protocol offers many important methods for scaling a measurement based on it's ratio.

-#### CookingMeasurement.swift
+#### MiseEnPlace.Measurement.swift

 Represents a amount and unit pairing.
-A `CookingMeasurement` has several key properties and functions for tranlating human-readable strings.
+A `MiseEnPlace.Measurement` has several key properties and functions for tranlating human-readable strings.

 #### Ratio.swift